 - occurs alongside a temperature of 102ºF or higher

 - accompanies rectal pain or bleeding

 Similarly, people should seek medical care for symptoms of dehydration, which include:

 - reduced urine output

 - feeling light-headed, dizzy, or weak

-Take infants and children to see a doctor if they experience vomiting or diarrhea for more than 24 hours, if they cannot produce tears or display sunken cheeks, or if they exhibit any of the symptoms listed above.
+Parents or caregivers should take infants and children to see a doctor if they experience vomiting or diarrhea for more than 24 hours, cannot produce tears, have sunken cheeks, or exhibit any of the symptoms above.